texttheater/produce/README.md

         pdflatex paper
         touch %{outputs}

+### Producing the outputs for all inputs

+Suppose you have a number of input files (say `inputs/input001.txt` to `inputs/input100.txt`).
+Each input can be processed to yield an output file (say `models/model001` to `models/model100`) – for example, by the following
+rule:

+    [models/model%{num}]
+    dep.input = inputs/input%{num}.txt
+    dep.train = bin/train
+    recipe = ./%{train} %{input} %{target}

+Now you would like to automatically produce the model for every input that is there.
+You can do this by writing a _task_, i.e., a rule for a target that is not a file but is just invoked.
+The task for the example might look like this:

+    [all_models]
+    type = task
+    deps = %{'models/{}'.format(i.replace('input', 'model').replace('.txt, \
+             '') for i in os.listdir('inputs')}

+This task does not need a recipe because all it does is pull in all the models through its dependencies.
+The dependencies are specified through an arbitrary Python expression, in this case it looks at the inputs directory and returns the names of the models corresponding to each input.
+It uses the `os` module, which needs to be imported.
+So let’s add a global section with a prelude to do this.
+The whole Producefile then looks like this:

+    []
+    prelude =
+        import os

+    [models/model%{num}]
+    dep.input = inputs/input%{num}.txt
+    dep.train = bin/train
+    recipe = ./%{train} %{input} %{target}

+    [all_models]
+    type = task
+    deps = %{'models/{}'.format(i.replace('input', 'model').replace('.txt, \
+             '') for i in os.listdir('inputs')}

+And to produce all models, all you need to do is tell Produce to produce the `all_models` task:

+    $ produce all_models

 ## All special attributes at a glance

 For your reference, here are all the rule attributes that currently have a